-Looking back through my notes and incidents, I noticed that sometimes some customers face issues with a message: F5735 ❗
+Looking back through my notes and incidents, I noticed that sometimes some customers face issues with the message: F5735 ❗

-This message is from Financial area and the message description is something like that:
+This message is from the Financial area and the message description is something like that:

 FI interface: Small difference * XXX 00 cannot be distributed